danwing/metadata/draft-rw-flow-metadata.md

 Metadata increases the information available to attackers to distinguish important packets from less-important packets, which the attacker might use to attack such packets (e.g., prevent their delivery) or attempt to decrypt those packets.
-It is useful to encrypt or obfuscate the metadata information so it is only available to end hosts and to participating network elements.
+It is RECOMMENDED to encrypt or obfuscate the metadata information so it is only available to hosts and to authorized network elements.
 The method of encryption or obfuscation is not described in this document but rather in other documents describing how this metadata is encoded and exchanged amongst hosts and network elements.

 # IANA Considerations

-Will need a new registry.
+This document requests IANA to create a new registry, entitled "Metadata for Collaborative Host/Network Signaling".

+More details about the registration policy and structure will be provided in future version.

 # Acknowledgments
 {:numbered="false"}